leejunta/indigo/_posts/2017-04-08-employment.markdown

 employees, with the exception of companies with fewer than 15 employees<sup>3</sup>.
 The data suggests that either accomodations are insufficient, employers are not complying with this law, or people with disabilities are unqualified for most available jobs.
-I am willing to bet that Stephen Hawking with disagree with the last consideration.
+We find it highly unlikely that people with disabilities are unemployable.
 Furthermore, based on the income distribution (this feature was not included in the Random Forest), people with disabilities consistently represent a larger proportion of the lower income class and smaller proportion of the higher income class.